Project-Sylos/Sylos-API/README.md

 - `Migration`: `id`, `sourceId`, `destinationId`, `startedAt`, `status`.
 - `Status`: extends `Migration` with `completedAt`, `error`, and `result`.
 - `Result`: includes `rootSummary`, `runtime` queue stats, and `verification` report from the Migration Engine SDK.
+- `SetRootResponse`: `{ migrationId, role, ready, databasePath?, rootSummary?, sourceConnectionId?, destinationConnectionId? }` — when `ready` is true both roots are set and the database has been seeded for `/api/migrations`.
 - `ProgressEvent` (SSE stream):
   ```json
   {